shuozhixu/FLAM2020-GSFE/README.md

 Repeat the steps above to get 20 {110}, 20 {112}, and 20 {123} GSFE curves in MoNbTaV.
 Go to the three subdirectories under MoNbTaV/ in this github repository.
 Obtain the mean and standard devitaion of USFE and _T_<sub>is</sub>.
 Again, compare the mean USFE with the peak GSFE value in respective file gsfe\_A.

+Note: the interatomic potential file for this HEA is different from that for the other three HEAs.

 ## GSFE curves in MoNbTaW

 Repeat the steps above to get 20 {110}, 20 {112}, and 20 {123} GSFE curves in MoNbTaW.
 Go to the three subdirectories under MoNbTaW/ in this github repository.
 Obtain the mean and standard devitaion of USFE and _T_<sub>is</sub>.
 Again, compare the mean USFE with the peak GSFE value in respective file gsfe\_A.